Dario van Gammeren

 Old Royal Naval College

 Dutch-born classical guitarist Dario van Gammeren has established an international career as a performer, educator and musicologist.
-He has performed widely as a soloist and chamber musician in the United Kingdom and abroad, and he has worked with numerous composers to broaden the classical guitar's repertoire.
-Dario is Programme Leader for the Independent Study Programme (Advanced) and Postgraduate Advanced Diploma.
-In addition, he is a Technology Enhanced Learning specialist, who leads on the development and implementation of digital technologies that support a blended approach to curriculum delivery.
+He has performed widely as a soloist and chamber musician in the United Kingdom and abroad, and he has worked with numerous composers to broaden the classical guitar’s repertoire.
+Dario is Programme Leader for the Independent Study Programme (Advanced), the Postgraduate Advanced Diploma, and the Certificate in the Practice of Music Making.
+In addition, he is Digital Learning Manager, in which capacity he leads on the development and implementation of digital technologies that support a blended approach to curriculum delivery.

 Dario studied classical guitar at the Royal Conservatoire in the Netherlands, where he obtained his Master of Music degree.
 He then continued his performance studies at the Royal Northern College of Music, where he also conducted MPhil research into composer-performer collaboration.
 In 2008 he received his doctorate from the University of Manchester, where he researched competing editorial principles, mainly drawing on literary studies, and assessed their applicability to the editing of music for guitar by non-guitarist composers.